 Physical functions such as strength and mobility can be improved by working with a physical therapist.
 The exercises and activities performed are designed to help you restore your optimal physical function to maintain wellness and fitness and to improve overall quality of life.

 You may work with an occupational therapist who will focus on activities that are centered on maximizing your independence surrounding basic daily life needs.
 For instance, you may focus on learning to eat, dress, or bathe more independently, or on activities such as cooking or cleaning.

 If you are experiencing the effects of stroke, head injury, neurological disease, or head or neck cancer, you may benefit from working with a speech therapist.
 Your time together will focus on deficit areas such as speech and language disorders, cognitive impairments, voice pathologies or swallowing difficulties.

-The Rehab at Weiss team mission is to get patients closer to home one step at a time and our vision is to do this through patient-centered, individualized care from PEOPLE, not ROBOTS.
+The mission for the rehab team at Weiss Memorial Hospital is to get patients closer to home one step at a time and our vision is to do this through patient-centered, individualized care from PEOPLE, not ROBOTS.

 Our acute inpatient rehab team includes experts from many specialties, including:

 - Occupational therapists